Sustainable Development Goal 14: Target 14.3: Reduce ocean acidification

 The full title of Target 14.3 is: "Minimize and address the impacts of ocean acidification, including through enhanced scientific cooperation at all levels".

 This target has one indicator: Indicator 14.3.1 is the "Average marine acidity (pH) measured at agreed suite of representative sampling stations".

-No data is available for this indicator yet.

-Ocean acidification is directly addressed by the target SDG 14.3.
-Ocean acidification is impacting on the ecosystems of marine environments that provide food, livelihoods, and other ecosystem services for a large proportion of the human population.
-Some 1 billion people are wholly or partially dependent on the ecosystem services provided by coral reefs in terms of fishing, tourism, and coastal management.
-SDG 14 is fully intertwined with the impacts of ocean acidification, as its focus includes the protection and restoration of ecosystems, sustainable fishing, protection of coastal and marine areas and protecting the economic benefits derived from marine resources.
+Recent progress shows ocean acidification is increasing due to the rise of carbon dioxide emissions.
+The pH of the ocean now averages at 8.1, therefore the acidity of the ocean is around 30% more acidic than in pre-industrial times.
+Acceleration is needed to reach target 14.3.

 Target 14.4: Sustainable fishing

 The full title of Target 14.4 is: "By 2020, effectively regulate harvesting and end overfishing, illegal, unreported and unregulated fishing and destructive fishing practices and implement science-based management plans, in order to restore fish stocks in the shortest time feasible, at least to levels that can produce maximum sustainable yield as determined by their biological characteristics".

 This target has one indicator: Indicator 14.4.1 is "the proportion of fish stocks within biologically sustainable levels".
 This indicator aims to measure the proportion of global fish stocks which are overexploited, fully exploited and not fully exploited.
-A levels of fish stocks is sustainable if it is underexploited or fully exploited.
-Overexploited fish stocks are unsustainable.
-Sustainable fisheries means leaving enough fish in the ocean while also respecting habitats and ensuring people who depend on fishing can maintain their livelihoods.
-According to the World Wide Fund for Nature (WWF), more than 3 billion people rely on fish from marine and inland fisheries as a main source of protein.
-According to the FAO, Fisheries sustain millions of jobs and often pass down traditions and knowledge from generation to generation.

 A report at the High-level Political Forum on Sustainable Development in 2021 stated that: "Sustainable fisheries accounted for approximately 0.1 per cent of global GDP in 2017".

+The United Nations progress report states that over 35.4% of global stocks were overfished in 2019, an increase of 1.2% since 2017.
+However, the rate of decline has decelerated in recent years, though the trend continues to decline from the 2020 goal aiming to restore fish stocks to sustainable levels.